DevelopmentArc/react-indepth/life_cycle/birth/post_mount_with_component_did_mount.md

  In the above example, we leverage `componentDidMount()` to generate our chart, bind it to the DOM using `refs` and then passing in data.

  When integrating 3rd party libraries, we often need to bind to events, such as the user interacting with the Chart.
-This is where we would set up our listeners post library creation.
+This is where we would set up our listeners post-library initialization.
 We can also add more global listeners here, if we did not want to setup the listeners in the `componentWillMount()` call.

 ## Starting another render pass [^1]
  There are some unique situations were we may have a second render pass post-Birth/Mount.
-This is not a common situation and generally is required when we have to change our current state based on the Native UI Layout.
+This is not a common situation and generally occurs when we have to change our current state based on the Native UI Layout.
 This could be calculating dynamic row height or column widths in a data table.
 It could be having to re-position the component's children based on how they are sized the first time.

  If you require this kind of functionality, you have the ability to call `this.setState()` or `forceUpdate()` in your `componentDidMount()`.
 If you change state or force an update (more on this feature later), your component will begin another render pass and enter the [Growth/Update Phase](../growth_update_indepth.md).
 Because `componentDidMount()` is a called only once, we don't have to worry about this method causing an infinite loop.
-But, this can lead to issues down the road if you do not take the time to walk through all the potential ramifications of multiple renders.
+But, this process can lead to issues down the road if you do not take the time to walk through all the potential ramifications of multiple renders.

 ***Up Next:*** [Growth/Update Phase In-Depth](../growth_update_indepth.md)